espressif/esp-idf/docs/en/security/flash-encryption.rst

 	It may be desirable for some data partitions to remain unencrypted for ease of access, or to use flash-friendly update algorithms that are ineffective if the data is encrypted.
 NVS partitions for non-volatile storage cannot be encrypted since NVS library is not directly compatible with flash encryption.
 Refer to :ref:`NVS Encryption <nvs_encryption>` for more details.

 - The flash encryption key is stored in efuse key block 1, internal to the ESP32 chip.
 By default, this key is read- and write-protected so software cannot access it or change it.

+- By default, the Efuse Block 1 Coding Scheme is "None" and a 256 bit key is stored in this block.
+On some ESP32s, the Coding Scheme is set to 3/4 Encoding (CODING_SCHEME efuse has value 1) and a 192 bit key must be stored in this block.
+See ESP32 Technical Reference Manual section 20.3.1.3 *System Parameter coding_scheme* for more details.
+The algorithm operates on a 256 bit key in all cases, 192 bit keys are extended by repeating some bits (:ref:`details <flash-encryption-algorithm>`).
+The coding scheme is shown in the ``Features`` line when ``esptool.py`` connects to the chip, or in the ``espefuse.py summary`` output.

 - The `flash encryption algorithm` is AES-256, where the key is "tweaked" with the offset address of each 32 byte block of flash.
 This means every 32 byte block (two consecutive 16 byte AES blocks) is encrypted with a unique key derived from the flash encryption key.